By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 How to get the code to be an app

 - Find the file on your computer.
-Click it.
-Your app will open.
+Double click it.
+Your app will open in your browser.
+Cool!
+It works!

-- If you don’t have a website: Get a free website at NeoCities.org.
+- If you don’t have a website: Set up a free website at NeoCities.org.
 Create your site, such as babysfirstapp.neocities.org.
 When the NeoCities file selector appears, either click Upload and upload your file (babysfirstapp.html) or drag your file babysfirstapp.html from your computer to the file selector.
-Go to your browser or phone and visit https://babysfirstapp.neocities.org/babysfirstapp.html. (replace with your URL and your app's file name!)
+Go to your browser or phone and visit https://babysfirstapp.neocities.org/babysfirstapp.html. (replace with your URL and your app's file name).

 You can see my app at Baby's First App.